 Sometimes it’s dumb; sometimes its fun; but it’s always intriguing to me.
 I call them my experiments and for me, it’s a way to change things up from my daily routine of life.

 While browsing through Facebook, I saw one of my friends had posted a blog about a 3-Day Juice Cleanse over at Wichita Mom’s Blog.
 After reading it, my senses told me, “That sounds like fun!!!”
 My brain heard the word “Fun” and by that point, I knew there was no talking myself out of it.

 I brought up the idea to my co-workers and friends.
 A good majority of my friends told me things like, “It’s a waste of time”, “It’s not healthy”, and “Why even do it?”
-Keep in mind these are the same friends that pushed and encouraged me to try 30 different burger restaurants in 30 days.
+Keep in mind, these are the same friends who pushed and encouraged me to try 30 different burger restaurants in 30 days.